A History of Growth

 Providing Food Year-Round

 As the market expanded in the early 2000s, people began thinking about offering a winter market.
-After trying out a few locations in town, working together with generous community groups who offered their facilities, we found our current winter home.
-Since 2009, our winter market has been held at Division Street Elementary School, just a few blocks west of Broadway.
+We have been in a few locations in town, working together with generous community groups who offered their facilities.
+From 2009 to 2013, our winter market was held at Division Street Elementary School, just a few blocks west of Broadway.
+Beginning in November 2013, the market’s winter market moved to the Lincoln Baths building at Saratoga Spa State Park at 65 South Broadway.

 From the rainy market days in 1978 until the present, the farmers’ markets have survived, grown and prospered.
 They have become an institution, a social center for surrounding communities.
 Want to see your nearby neighbor or someone across town or out of town?
 Go to the farmers’ market, have a good visit and take home some goodies.